direktiv/direktiv.github.io/docs/getting_started/persistent-data.md

 # Persistent Data

-Direktiv supports storing and retrieving data that is persisted beyond the scope of a single state or workflow instance.
+Direktiv supports storing and retrieving data that is persisted beyond the scope of a single state or flow instance.
 This article shows how to store and retrieve these variables.

 ## Demo